micromaomao/blog/content/maochat/en.md

 <p><img src="./cat-embeddings.png" style="width: 700px;" alt="an X-Y plane with 4 points, each being one of the 4 sentences.
 Sentence 1 and 2, on the top-right, are basically next to each other, whereas sentence 3 falls on the middle-right, and sentence 4 falls on the bottom-left."></p>

 While real embeddings have much more dimensions and the pattern would not be this clear-cut, the intuition will still apply.
-For example, sentence 1 and 2 will have vectors that are very close to each other, sentence 3 will be a bit further away (but will be pretty close since it's still talking about the animal cat), wherease sentence 4 will be the furthest away from all of 1, 2, and 3 (since it isn't even talking about the animal cat anymore).
+For example, sentence 1 and 2 will have vectors that are very close to each other, sentence 3 will be a bit further away (but will still be pretty close since it's still talking about cats), wherease sentence 4 will be the furthest away from all of 1, 2, and 3 (since it isn't even talking about the animal cat anymore).

-You can play around with embeddings a bit more in the below interactive tool:
+You can play around with embeddings a bit more in the below interactive tool.
+Try putting in several similar or dissimilar sentences and see how the similarity score changes.
+The tool will highlight the input that's most similar with the first input.
+In practice, abstract concepts like &lsquo;happy&rsquo; or &lsquo;sad&rsquo; also meaningfully correlates with sentences that have those properties, so you can also try putting in a generic sentence, then the words &lsquo;happy&rsquo; and &lsquo;sad&rsquo; and see which word is most &ldquo;similar&rdquo; to your first input.

 <div style="background-color: white; border: 1px solid #999; padding: 10px;">
   <noscript id="embedding_tool">
     Javascript is required to use this tool.
   </noscript>
 </div>

+#### Using embeddings to select and rank samples

 ### Influencing the response